DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 - Total ordinary income: $7,950

-This $7,950 is taxed at your marginal income tax rate.
-If you are in the 24% federal bracket, that is approximately $1,908 in federal tax — before you sell a single token.
+If you're in the 24% federal bracket, that's approximately $1,908 in federal tax — before you sell a single token.

 This means governance token rewards are effectively taxed twice — once as ordinary income when received, and again as capital gains when sold (if the price has increased).
 If the price decreases, you can realize a capital loss.